1951–52 Indian general election

-Each candidate was allotted a differently-coloured ballot box at the polling booth, on which each candidate's name and symbol were written.
+A total of 1,949 candidates competed for 489 elected seats in the Lok Sabha.
+Each candidate was allotted a different coloured ballot box at the polling booth, on which the candidate's name and symbol were written.
 16,500 clerks were appointed on a contract of six months to type and collate the electorate rolls and 380,000 reams of paper were used for printing the rolls.
+A total of 173,212,343 voters were registered (excluding Jammu and Kashmir) out of a population of 361,088,090 according to the 1951 census, making it the largest election conducted at the time.
+All Indian citizens over the age of 21 were eligible to vote.